acadTags/Tag-Relation-Learning/README.md

 See the cover letter, evaluation sheet and results from the folder.
 The multi-rater Fleis kappa and the  free-marginal kappa can be calculated with the [Online Kappa Calculator](http://justusrandolph.net/kappa/).

 #### Data Representation with MALLET
+The command-line commands to run Latent Dirichlet Allocation and following steps are written in the ```Data Representaion Notes.pdf``` in the folder.

 #### Semantic Grounding, Instance Labelling
+Code relevant to the Retrieval or Querying of Knowledge Base is in the package ```ACMCCSextraction```, ```DBpediaExtraction``` and ```MCGextraction```.
+Code relevant to the Semantic Grounding and Instance Labelling is in the package map2knowledgebases. ```QueryKB2Label.java``` is the main program for instance labelling with the three Knowledge Bases.

 # Acknowledgement
 * The official Bibsonomy dataset is acquired from https://www.kde.cs.uni-kassel.de/bibsonomy/dumps/ after request.